-- (a1) Each person who is issued a real estate broker license on or after March 1, 2006, shall initially be classified as a provisional broker and shall, within two years following initial licensure, satisfactorily complete, at a school approved by the Commission, a postlicensing education program consisting of 90 hours of classroom instruction in subjects determined by the Commission or shall possess real estate education or experience in real estate transactions which the Commission shall find equivalent to the education program.
+- (a1) Each person who is issued a real estate broker license on or after April 1, 2006, shall initially be classified as a provisional broker and shall, within three years following initial licensure, satisfactorily complete, at a school approved by the Commission, a postlicensing education program consisting of 90 hours of classroom instruction in subjects determined by the Commission or shall possess real estate education or experience in real estate transactions which the Commission shall find equivalent to the education program.
+The Commission may, by rule, establish a schedule for completion of the prescribed postlicensing education that requires provisional brokers to complete portions of the 90-hour postlicensing education program in less than three years, and provisional brokers must comply with this schedule in order to be entitled to actively engage in real estate brokerage.
 Upon completion of the postlicensing education program, the provisional status of the broker's license shall be terminated.
-When a provisional broker fails to complete the postlicensing education program within the prescribed period, the broker's license shall be cancelled, and the Commission may, in its discretion, require the person whose license was cancelled to satisfy the postlicensing education program and the requirements for original licensure prescribed in this Chapter as a condition of license reinstatement, including the examination requirements and the license reinstatement fee prescribed by subsection (c) of this section. - (a2) An approved school shall pay a fee of ten dollars (\$10.00) per licensee to the Commission for each licensee completing a postlicensing education course conducted by the school, provided that these fees shall not be charged to a community college, junior college, college, or university located in this State and accredited by the Southern Association of Colleges and Schools. - (b) Except as otherwise provided in this Chapter, any person who submits an application to the Commission in proper manner for a license as real estate broker or a license as real estate salesperson-shall be required to take an examination.
+When a provisional broker fails to complete all 90 hours of required postlicensing education within three years following initial licensure, the broker's license shall be cancelled, and the Commission may, in its discretion, require the person whose license was cancelled to satisfy the postlicensing education program and the requirements for original licensure prescribed in this Chapter as a condition of license reinstatement, including the examination requirements and the license reinstatement fee prescribed by subsection (c) of this section. - (a2) An approved school shall pay a fee of ten dollars (\$10.00) per licensee to the Commission for each licensee completing a postlicensing education course conducted by the school, provided that these fees shall not be charged to a community college, junior college, college, or university located in this State and accredited by the Southern Association of Colleges and Schools. - (b) Except as otherwise provided in this Chapter, any person who submits an application to the Commission in proper manner for a license as real estate broker or a license as real estate salesperson-shall be required to take an examination.
 The examination may be administered orally, by computer, or by any other method the Commission deems appropriate.
-The Commission may require the applicant to pay the Commission or a provider contracted by the Commission the actual cost of the examination and its administration.
+The Commission may require the applicant to pay the

+Commission or a provider contracted by the Commission the actual cost of the examination and its administration.
 The cost of the examination and its administration shall be in addition to any other fees the applicant is required to pay under subsection (a) of this section.
 The examination shall determine the applicant's qualifications with due regard to the paramount interests of the public as to the applicant's competency.
-A person holding a real estate salesperson license in this State and applying for a real estate broker license shall not be required to take an additional examination under this subsection.-A person who fails the license examination shall be entitled to know the result and score.
+A person holding a real estate salesperson license in this State and applying for a real estate broker license shall not be required to take an additional examination under this subsection.
+A person who fails the license examination shall be entitled to know the result and score.
 A person who passes the exam shall be notified only that the person passed the examination.
 Whether a person passed or failed the examination shall be a matter of public record; however, the scores for license examinations shall not be considered public records.
 Nothing in this subsection shall limit the rights granted to any person under G.S.
 93B-8.